 1. Review Admission Requirements

-To qualify for admission into the family and community services master’s degree, students must have already completed or meet the following requirements:
+To qualify for admission into the personal financial planning master’s degree, students must have already completed or meet the following requirements:

 - Bachelor’s degree with 3.0 GPA in the final two years or approximately the last 60 credit hours

 - Admission is allowed for the fall and spring semesters only.
 Applications are accepted year-round.
 Applicants should plan to apply no later than two to three months before the start of the semester.
 The fall semester begins in late August, and the spring semester begins in late January.

 - Fall semester (begins in late August): January 8